Southport: Demography

-The United Kingdom Census 2001 showed a total resident population for Southport of 90,336.
+The United Kingdom Census 2001 showed a resident population for Southport of 90,336.
 Approximately 19,000 were aged 16 or under, 60,000 were aged 16–74, and 10,000 aged 75 and over.
 According to the 2001 census, 96% of Southport's population claim they have been born in the UK.

-Historically the population of Southport began to rapidly increase during the Industrial Revolution and the Victorian era.
+The population of Southport began to rapidly increase during the Industrial Revolution and the Victorian era.
 From then the population has been stable with minor decline in some areas of the town.

-People from Southport are known as "Sandgrounders", although there is debate about what is sufficient to qualify for that name.

 Economy

 Tourism

-As a seaside town Southport has a long history of leisure and recreation and is still heavily dependent on tourism.
+As a seaside town Southport has a history of leisure and recreation and is still dependent on tourism.
 The town went into decline when cheap air travel arrived in the 1960s and people chose to holiday abroad due to competitive prices and more reliable weather.
 However, the town kept afloat with people coming to spend the day by the seaside on bank holidays and weekends.
 The town has diversified with annual events, shopping and conferences.
 In 2011, Southport was named the fourteenth-most popular coastal resort in the country, benefiting from a 23% rise in money spent in the resort in that year.
 Part of the resort's progress is a result of the money invested in Southport over recent years.